nkoda/full-stack_work-sample/README.md

 * [Troubleshooting](#troubleshooting)

 ## General info
-A full-stack application which catalogs active projects within an organization.
+A full-stack application work sample which catalogs active projects within an organization.

 ## Technologies
 Project is created with: